Noël de Graauw

-Noël de Graauw (born 28 June 1997) is a Dutch football player.
+Noël de Graauw (born 28 June 1997) is a Dutch football player who plays for SC Kruisland.

 Club career

 He made his Eerste Divisie debut for RKC Waalwijk on 18 August 2017 in a game against FC Emmen.
+After a disappointing spell in Greece, he joined amateur side Baronie in 2020, only to move to fellow amateurs SC Kruisland in 2023.